DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-19-reason-for-rejection-cannot-sponsor-visa.md

 - include hint text with the ‘give details’ field
 - give more specific structured reasons within the ‘cannot sponsor visa’ response
-- include pre-written content in the feedback sent to candidates
+- include fixed content in the feedback sent to candidates
-- reduce the range of candidates for which we show the option
+- reduce the range of candidates we show the option to

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({